 Create a free QR queue in 5 minutes.
 Customers scan, see their live position, and get notified by WhatsApp or SMS when it's their turn.

-Across all venues measured, 26.7% of customers did not complete their visit (they cancelled, the entry expired, or they were a no-show).
+Across the paid-hub sub-sample, 26.7% of customers did not complete their visit (they cancelled, the entry expired, or they were a no-show).
 Restaurants see the highest abandonment at 35.7% cancellation, while barbershops see the lowest.
 Real-time position updates are the main lever venues use to reduce this.

 WhatsApp now carries 69.3% of queue notifications versus 30.7% for SMS.
 WhatsApp messages had a confirmed read rate of 60.1%, and SMS had an 85.5% delivery rate.
 WhatsApp has become the default channel for live wait-time updates.